Why Software Projects Take Too Long — And What To Do About It

 It starts with a simple request.
 Then someone on your team adds "just one more feature."
 Then another.
 Then the requirements document is three times longer than when you started, and so is the timeline.

 Scope creep is the single biggest killer of software timelines.
-And traditional agencies rarely push back on it — because more scope means more billable hours.
+Traditional agencies rarely push back on it, because more scope means more billable hours.
+There's no incentive to protect your timeline when every addition to the list pads the invoice.

 Reason 2: Discovery Takes Forever